GAIL to connect Srinagar to gas grid; Mumbai-Nagpur line by May 2023 | Headlines

 Parallelly, the oil ministry has asked the Government of J&K to levy 0 per cent VAT on natural gas in the UT of J&K to keep the cost of the fuel down.

-GAIL is also laying a 1,405 km pipeline from Mumbai to Jharsuguda (Odisha) via Nagpur and Raipur in Chhattisgarh. ''The section up to Nagpur will be commissioned by May 2023,'' he said adding the remaining length will come in the next two years.
+GAIL is also laying a 1,755 km pipeline from Mumbai to Jharsuguda (Odisha) via Nagpur and Raipur in Chhattisgarh. ''The section up to Nagpur will be commissioned by May 2023,'' he said, adding the remaining length will come in the next two years.

 Historically, most pipelines were built in the west and the northern part of India, connecting gas fields in the Arabian Sea and import terminals on the coast there to market en route.
 But now lines are being laid to connect east and west as well.